 Do you still need a resume cover letter?
 Or is it a dying relic?

-If you’re mostly responding to job board postings, you probably don’t need a cover letter.
+When you respond to job board postings, you probably won’t need a cover letter (unless the application requires one).

-But this is not the best strategy to land a good-fit executive job.
+But that job search strategy is not the best way to land a good-fit executive job.

 Assuming that your main job search strategy is networking, you’ll be sending your resume to select people.
-You’ll need to introduce it with some kind of covering letter – whether you snail-mail it or email it.
+You’ll need to introduce it with some kind of covering letter – whether you email it or snail-mail it (less likely).

 Although there are executive recruiters and other hiring professionals who will skip right over your cover letters, others will read them religiously.

-They judge candidates by them as strongly as they do their resumes and online presence.
+They judge candidates by their covers letter (or lack of one) as strongly as they do their resumes and online presence.

 It just makes sense to include a cover letter